cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-reportauth.md

 to Aggregators (Leader and Helpers) that it has been authenticated and optionally rate-limited without revealing its identity when uploading a report.
 The token's lifecycle can be divided into three stages.
 First, the client follows the {{!PPISSUANCE}} protocol to obtain a certain number of Aggregator-specific tokens.
-Second, at the time of upload, the client includes the tokens into a ReportAuth extension for each Aggregator's input share.
+Second, at the time of upload, the client includes the tokens in ReportAuth extensions within each Aggregator's input share.
 Third, the aggregators redeem the tokens as outlined in {{!PPAUTHSCHEME}}, as part of their aggregation initialization.  {{fig-interaction-overview}} shows an overview of the